 Oracle has announced a cloud interoperability partnership between Microsoft and Oracle.
 In this blog post, I have discussed an Overview of Microsoft and Oracle Interconnect & how it will be beneficial to customers.

-Oracle and Microsoft have built a dedicated private network connection between Azure and Oracle Cloud Infrastructure data centers in the Ashburn, Virginia region that provides a data channel between the two clouds.
+Oracle and Microsoft have built a dedicated private network connection between Azure and Oracle Cloud Infrastructure data centres that provides data channel between the two clouds.

 High-Level Overview of Oracle & Microsoft Interconnect

 - This cross-cloud interlink enables customers to migrate and run mission-critical enterprise workloads across Microsoft Azure and Oracle Cloud Infrastructure (OCI).

 - Customers can now seamlessly connect Azure services, like (Analytics and AI), to Oracle Cloud services, like (Autonomous Database).
 For the highly optimized, best of both cloud experience, Customers can run one part of a workload within Azure and another part of the same workload within Oracle Cloud.